 'Let's Encrypt' has set up rate limitations to help protect their servers.
 Limits are as follows:

 - Names/Certificate – Limit on how many domain names you can include in a single certificate.
 This is currently limited to 100 names, or websites, per certificate issued.
 Certificates per domain you could run into through repeated re-issuance.
 This limit measures certificates issued for a given combination of Public Suffix + Domain (a "registered domain").

 - Registrations/IP address – Limits the number of registrations you can make in a given time period; currently 10 per IP address every 3 hours.
 This limit should only affect the largest users of Let's Encrypt.

 - Pending Authorizations/Account – Limits how many times an ACME client can request a domain name be authorized without actually fulfilling on the request itself.
 This is most commonly encountered when developing ACME clients, and this limit is set to 300.

 View the following link for further details:

 How long is the certificate valid?

-SSL certificates generated by Let's Encrypt are valid for 90 days and then renew automatically.
+SSL certificates generated by Let's Encrypt automatically renew every 60 days.
 This is for two reasons as stated on their blog post: